rust-lang/book/second-edition/nostarch/chapter13.md

 specified.
 Finally, calling `collect` gathers the values returned by the adapted iterator into a vector that’s returned by the function.

-The test shows that when we call `shoes_in_my_size`, we only get back shoes that have the same size as the value we specified.
+The test shows that when we call `shoes_in_my_size`, we get back only shoes that have the same size as the value we specified.

-### Creating Our Own Iterators with `Iterator`
+### Creating Our Own Iterators with the `Iterator` Trait

-We’ve shown that we can create an iterator by calling `iter`, `into_iter`, or `iter_mut` on a vector.
-We can create iterators from the other collection types in the standard library, such as hash map.
-We can also create iterators that do anything we want by implementing the `Iterator` trait on our own types.
-As previously mentioned, the only method we’re required to provide a definition for is the `next` method.
-Once we’ve done that, we can use all other methods that have default implementations provided by the `Iterator` trait!
+We’ve shown that you can create an iterator by calling `iter`, `into_iter`, or `iter_mut` on a vector.
+You can create iterators from the other collection types in the standard library, such as hash map.
+You can also create iterators that do anything you want by implementing the `Iterator` trait on your own types.
+As previously mentioned, the only method you’re required to provide a definition for is the `next` method.
+Once you’ve done that, you can use all other methods that have default implementations provided by the `Iterator` trait!

 To demonstrate, let’s create an iterator that will only ever count from 1 to 5.
-First, we’ll create a struct to hold some values, and then we’ll make this struct into an iterator by implementing the `Iterator` trait and use the values in that implementation.
+First, we’ll create a struct to hold some values.
+Then we’ll make this struct into an iterator by implementing the `Iterator` trait and using the values in that implementation.

 Listing 13-20 has the definition of the `Counter` struct and an associated `new` function to create instances of `Counter`: